bluesillybeard/Trilateral/README.md

-# Voxelesque
+# Trilateral
 Minecraft, except triangular

-Voxelesque is a game I'm currently working on.
-The idea is to make a Minecraft clo-- parody, <br>
+Trilateral is basically a Minecraft clo-- parody, where the boring cubes are replaced with triangular prisms.<br>
-where the boring cubes are replaced with triangular prisms - instead of having squares as the top faces, they are triangles.
+instead of the squares for top faces, they are triangles.

 I watched a video (forgot exactly what, probably a cursed PhoenixSC video about hexagonal minecraft), <br>
 and one of the comments talked about someone maybe actually making of that. <br>